 In Virginia, a death certificate must be filed within three days of the death and before the body is buried, cremated, or shipped out of the state.
 (Virginia Code § 32.1-263.)
 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death; usually this is a funeral home, mortuary, or crematory.
-If you are the executor of the estate, ask for at least ten certified copies.
+If you're the executor of the estate, ask for at least 10 certified copies.

 You must provide a photocopy of an acceptable form of identification, such as a government-issued photo ID.
 Each certified copy of a Virginia death certificate costs $12.